OPS-E2E-PPE/VBA-Docs/api/Word.AutoCorrect.Entries.md

 keywords: vbawd10.chm155779078
 f1_keywords:
 - vbawd10.chm155779078
-ms.prod: word
 api_name:
 - Word.AutoCorrect.Entries
 ms.assetid: eaf66013-5417-742b-9bf1-cbf83626a8e5
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # AutoCorrect.Entries property (Word)

 Returns an **[AutoCorrectEntries](Word.autocorrectentries.md)** collection that represents the current list of AutoCorrect entries.

 ## Syntax

 _expression_. `Entries`

 _expression_ A variable that represents an '[AutoCorrect](Word.AutoCorrect.md)' object.

 ## Remarks

 This list corresponds to the list of AutoCorrect entries on the **AutoCorrect** tab in the **AutoCorrect** dialog box.
 Read-only.
-For information about returning a single member of a collection, see [Returning an Object from a Collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).
+For information about returning a single member of a collection, see [Returning an object from a collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).

 ## Example